deciduously/music/post.md

 Recall above that we saw we're going to run a loop like this:  `for (i = 0; i < 1; i += 0.0001)`.
 In that loop, the math we process includes the function `sin()`.
 If one were to, say, calculate a bunch of points along a single cycle of a sine wave like this one, it sure seems like just such a loop could get the job done.

-The higher the frequency, or closer together the peaks of (maximum positive amplitudes), the higher the pitch.
+The higher the frequency, or closer together the peaks representing maximum positive amplitudes, the higher the pitch.

 ![frequency](https://upload.wikimedia.org/wikipedia/commons/e/ea/Wave_frequency.gif)